 I was glad we were coming home but I didn’t know whether I was doing the right thing or not.
 Oh but I remember when we landed in Southampton.

+Oh God, I sensed that my whole life had ended.
 It was one of those dark miserable mornings, raining and all the buildings were dark and I said to myself, Jesus what have I done.
 It all hit me.

 I had left the lovely open spaces, when I saw it all ah Jaysus I nearly got sick.
-I just hit me what I'd done.
+It just hit me what I'd done.
 Then we went on to Dublin.
 We stayed with my mother for a few months in a terraced house, two up two down, which was hard after all the space we were used to.

 I got a job and we rented a three bedroom house.
 We were saving to go to Canada but then decided to go back to Australia.
 We worked and saved for a few years because we would have to pay the few thousand to get back there,

 But only a few months before we knew we would have enough money the Australian Government changed the rules and would only accept skilled labour into the country.

 That was in 1974, so we left Ireland two years later and settled in England again.
 We moved back and forth from there to here every few years until we finally settled back in Dublin in 1989.
 I had various other jobs along the way during this time.

 I'm retired now and living in a seaside town with my wife Chris an hour from Dublin in Ireland.
 We have plenty of space here and enjoy the sea air.

 I often wonder where we would be if we stayed in Australia or had managed to get back there the second time.'
 Peter Reid.